Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Discussion

 \subsubsection{Framework Design and Implementation}

 The design and implementation of \system{} focused on enabling gameplay interactions between a human pilot and a human or software copilot, and on being able to support arbitrary third-party video games (Section~\ref{sec:system}).
-One system limitation, which was strongly perceived by the participants, is that the \textit{game agent} employed for partial automation only generates \textit{game actions} and is not capable of communicating with the pilot (Section~\ref{ssec:communication}).
-An additional limitation is that the level of support provided by the software copilot cannot be tuned to the pilot's needs and preferences or adapted to the pilot's play style.
-Furthermore, the actions of the software copilot can be confusing in the absence of a feedback system to communicate the intent of the copilot's actions (Section~\ref{sssec:communication-signaling}).
+One system limitation is that the level of support provided by the software copilot cannot be tuned to the pilot's needs and preferences or adapted to the pilot's play style.
 This was particularly relevant because the \textit{game agent} was trained with the aim of maximizing its own ability to compete with other bots, and action interpretability by other players was not a training objective (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}).
+Furthermore, the actions of the software copilot can be confusing in the absence of a feedback system to communicate the intent of the copilot's actions (Section~\ref{ssec:confusion}).